 Notes

-• Use freshly ground cardamom for flavorful scent.
+- Use freshly ground cardamom for a flavorful scent.

-• When the mixture forms lump, exits the pan, and resembles khoya, you will know the mixture has been sufficiently cooked.
+When the mixture forms a lump, exits the pan, and resembles khoya, you will know the mixture has been sufficiently cooked.
 At this point, there won't be any moisture left in the mist.